-Kate Heavey BA (Hons) FdSc BACP (Accredited) - Counselling and Psychotherapy in Ripley near Guildford and Woking in Surrey
+Kate Heavey BA (Hons) FdSc BACP (Accredited) - Counsellor and Psychotherapist offering Counselling in Ripley, Counselling near Woking and Psychotherapy near Guildford

 The aim of this page is to give you a small insight into how unhealthy ways of relating are created and how it is not your fault if you have learnt these behaviours.